drakkar-lig/walt-python-packages/client/walt/client/doc/md/node-install.md

 * If ever the node failed to boot over the network (this probably means the network or the node bootloader is misconfigured), the server might still detect it but it may not know that this device is a node.
 In this case `walt log show` will print a line if you indicate the filter `"new device"` instead of `"new node"`.
-The server will name this device 'unknown-<6-hex-chars>' instead of 'node-<6-hex-chars>'.
 This node will obviously not appear when typing `walt node show --all`, but it will be listed when you use `walt device show`.
-  The first time the node boots correctly, it will be automatically renamed to 'node-<6-hex-chars>', and appear in the output of `walt node show --all`.
+  The first time the node boots correctly, its type will be automatically updated and it will appear in the output of `walt node show --all`.
-* In case of trouble, you can monitor walt service logs on the server, while connecting the new node, by typing `journalctl -f -u walt-server`.
+* In case of trouble, you can monitor walt service logs on the server, while connecting the new node, by typing `journalctl -b -afu walt-server`.
 Or use a network sniffer (such as wireshark).